MDverse/mdws/docs/zenodo.md

 - In the dataset "[Input files and scripts for Hamiltonian replica-exchange molecular dynamics simulations of intrinsically disordered proteins using a software GROMACS patched with PLUMED](https://zenodo.org/record/4319228)", a preview of the file `hremd-idp.zip` is available [here](https://zenodo.org/record/4319228/preview/hremd-idp.zip).
 - In the dataset "[2DUV Machine Learning Protocol Code](https://zenodo.org/record/4444751/)", a preview of the file `code.zip` is available [here](https://zenodo.org/record/4444751/preview/code.zip).

+These complexe zip files are handled by the current implementation of the Zenodo crawler.

+#### Issues with zip file content

 Sometimes, zip file contents are not accessible.